Solms

+Solms ([zɔlms]) is a town west of Wetzlar in the Lahn-Dill-Kreis, Hessen, Germany with around 13,500 inhabitants.
+In the constituent community of Burgsolms once stood the ancestral castle of the Counts and Princes of Solms.

 Geography

 Location

 Solms lies right in the Lahn valley at the mouth of the eponymous little river Solmsbach and is nestled between the foothills of both the Taunus and Westerwald at heights from 140 to 400 m above sea level.
 It is about 7 km west of Wetzlar and 30 km northeast of Limburg an der Lahn.

 Neighbouring communities

 Solms borders in the north on the community of Ehringshausen and the town of Aßlar, in the east on the town of Wetzlar, in the southeast on the community of Schöffengrund, in the southwest on the town of Braunfels and in the west on the town of Leun (all in the Lahn-Dill-Kreis).

 Constituent communities

 The town consists of the following centres: